Wednesday, 10 February 2016

 ─ "We could find a better place in Umbra Terrae Boulevard, below." - Miguel said.

-─ "That would be the first place where the bald people would look for us if they reunited." - Luke said.
+─ "That would be the first place where the bald men would look for us if they reunited." - Luke said.

 ─ "What about a little further, in Blood Cattle Route?" -Bruce then asked.

-─ "In Blood Cattle Route or the Outcasts Outskirt there are already many people – said Mistress Oakes-, and we would still be too close at sight, not only for the bald people.
+─ "In Blood Cattle Route or the Outcasts Outskirt there are many people by now – said Mistress Oakes-, and we would still be too close at sight, not only for the bald people.
 There we would not have sufficient privacy."

 ─ "I've been thinking carefully and find no place in the west where we can be at peace.
 But there is a place in the south.
 Today I've been there examining it and it is a safe and beautiful place although it has its drawbacks.
-Olivia heard me already.
+Olivia has already heard me.
 We have the Outskirt of the Torn Hand.
 No one lives there..."

 ─ "I don't want to live next to St. Alban’s Cemetery, Madeleine.-" Olivia interrupted